KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 Started to rationalise the format of the error messages printed by built in functions.

+Redid error messages in `Env` to give better info when binding fails because the number of bindings doesn't match the number of expressions.
+The need for this fix became apparent when working on the improved implementation of map as described below.

+Changed the definitions of built-in macros (`or`, `not`, etc) so that their args have meaningful names (e.g. `or-args` rather than `xs` as per MAL).
+This helps debugging by making it easier to identify places where incorrect numbers of arguments are supplied to the macros.

 # New features

 ## String handling